Aladin147/BLKWDS_Manager/journal_v2.md

 **Note: This is a continuation of the original Journal.md file.
 The original journal contains the complete project history and should be preserved.**

+## 2025-07-03: Comprehensive Testing Checklist

+Today we created a comprehensive testing checklist for the BLKWDS Manager application.
+This work involved several key improvements:

+1. **Created Detailed Testing Checklist**:
+   - Documented general testing guidelines
+   - Created specific checklists for unit tests, widget tests, and integration tests
+   - Added examples for each type of test
+   - Included best practices for test organization and maintenance

+2. **Documented Component-Specific Testing Guidelines**:
+   - Added guidelines for testing ValueNotifier components
+   - Added guidelines for testing controllers
+   - Added guidelines for testing database services
+   - Included examples for each component type

+3. **Established Test Coverage Goals**:
+   - Defined code coverage targets for critical components
+   - Outlined component coverage requirements
+   - Documented edge case coverage requirements
+   - Provided guidelines for test maintenance

+This checklist provides a comprehensive guide for testing the BLKWDS Manager application.
+It will help ensure that tests are thorough, reliable, and maintainable, and that they cover all critical components of the application.

+Next steps include fixing the compilation issues in the settings_controller_test.dart file.

 ## 2025-07-03: ValueNotifier State Management Documentation

 Today we created comprehensive documentation for the ValueNotifier state management approach used in the application.
 This work involved several key improvements: